Achievable logoAchievable logo

 Government plans

-The U.S. government provides social programs to create a financial safety net for vulnerable and retired Americans.
+The U.S. government provides social programs that create a financial safety net for vulnerable and retired Americans.
 Two of the most prominent programs are Social Security and Medicare.

 Social Security